SocialCrab (SCRB) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 SocialCrab Historical Price

-According to the latest data gathered on SocialCrab live price page, the current price of SocialCrab is 0USD.
+According to the latest data gathered on SocialCrab live price page, the current price of SocialCrab is 0.000155USD.
 The circulating supply of SocialCrab(SCRB) is

 In the past 24 hours, SocialCrab has shown a price movement of